 - Once all the pieces are coated, one at a time, pick up a piece of tofu, hold it over the sink, and lightly spray it with the coconut or cooking oil.
 Place each piece in a single-layer of your air-fryer basket, taking care not to overcrowd them.
 If they don't all fit, you may have to cook them in two batches.

-- Cook in your air-fryer for 20 minutes, flipping the pieces over halfway through (be careful not to burn yourself on the basket- it is hot.
+- Cook in your air-fryer for 20 minutes at 400, flipping the pieces over halfway through (be careful not to burn yourself on the basket- it is hot.
 Perhaps use tongs).
 If you have to do more than one batch, preheat the oven to 200.
 Once the first batch is done, transfer them to a baking sheet and cover with foil.
 Place in the oven to keep warm until the second batch is done.
 Once they are all cooked, serve immediately with dips of choice.

 - Leftovers can be stored in the refrigerator in an air-tight container.
 Reheat by placing them in the air-fryer, spray them with oil, and cook for 10 minutes, shaking once halfway through.
 Enjoy!